mcpython4-coding/core/doc/tasks.md

 Animated textures:
 - New atlases for textures with animation, where for each frame a new one is created, so we can switch between them each rendering frame (So, for each frame count & timing, a new one is needed)
+- WARNING: for that to work, we need to add a way for block models to prevent optimisation for mass-addition as animated textures need their own texture atlas & group, not the same as the normals

 Issues:
 - biome map is not saved to save files or loaded not correctly somehow
 - hiding faces to rotated blocks like logs fails
 - shift-clicking and shift-moving over slots does not move the items to "the other" area of the inventory
+- tools are consumed when right-clicking on a block
+- you can create ItemStacks with more than allowed items by combining two item stacks

 Toolchain: